 Line editing

 The goal is to refine the language to ensure the prose is engaging, clear and aligned with the author’s voice.
+Key features of line editing are:

 • Word choice: Ensures words are precise, vivid and